 A set of stairs can now be drawn to connect the deck to the terrain.
-For more information, see "Stairs, Ramps, and Landings" on page 395 of the Reference Manual.
+Staircases can be composed of one or more straight or curved stair sections and landings.
+Stairs can be drawn, selected and edited in 2D and 3D views.